-The UV Blocking for these lenses averages 97% in the UVB range of 280 nm to 315 nm and 82% in the UVA range of 316 nm to 380 nm for the entire power range.
+The transmittance characteristics are less than 1% in the UVB range of 280 nm to 315 nm and less than 10% in the UVA range of 316 nm to 380 nm for the entire power range.

 NOTE: Long-term exposure to UV radiation is one of the risk factors associated with cataracts.
 Exposure is based on a number of factors such as environmental conditions (altitude, geography, cloud cover) and personal factors (extent and nature of outdoor activities).
 UV-Blocking contact lenses help provide protection against harmful UV radiation.
 However, clinical studies have not been done to demonstrate that wearing UV-Blocking contact lenses reduces the risk of developing cataracts or other eye disorders.
 The Eye Care Professional should be consulted for more information.